 “The seniors seem to be growing at a rate that would outnumber the younger ones.
 Therefore, the plan for [seniors] is an important one and should incorporate [seniors],” said John Saurine, a Dayton resident and meeting attendee.

 Saurine also suggests that developers think long-term when planning the development.

 The spaces that are being made here can be used; not only for what’s going on in our culture at the present time. but [also] what will be going on in our culture maybe 20 years down the line.
 [Hopefully] this place can refresh itself as the culture grows in the city of Dayton,” said Saurine.

 LaChance says that the plans will be taken to the city of Dayton for review beginning in October.
-They are hoping to have approval and to begin moving forward with the vision by the end of December.Grab the FREE WDTN News App for iPhone or Android.
+They are hoping to have approval and to begin moving forward with the vision by the end of December.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.